MicrosoftDocs/entra-docs/docs/external-id/external-identities-overview.md

 Microsoft Entra External ID is a flexible solution for both consumer-oriented app developers needing authentication and CIAM, and businesses seeking secure B2B collaboration.

-## Secure your external-facing apps
+## Secure your apps for consumers and business customers

-Organizations and developers can use [External ID in an external tenant](customers/overview-customers-ciam.md) as their CIAM solution when publishing their external-facing applications to consumers.
-You can create a separate Microsoft Entra tenant in an *external* configuration, which allows you to manage your consumer apps and user accounts separately from your workforce.
+Organizations and developers can use [External ID in an external tenant](customers/overview-customers-ciam.md) as their CIAM solution when publishing their apps to consumers and business customers.
+You can create a separate Microsoft Entra tenant in an *external* configuration, which allows you to manage your apps and user accounts separately from your workforce.
 Within this tenant, you can easily configure custom-branded sign-up experiences and user management features:

 - Set up self-service registration flows that define the series of sign-up steps customers follow and the sign-in methods they can use, such as email and password, one-time passcodes, or social accounts from Google or Facebook.